Koha has a number of ways of managing authority records. Here are a few options.

 How Can I Identify Unused Authorities?

-Once it is installed under Administration > Manage plugins, you can run the plugin.
+Once it is installed under Administration > Manage plugins, libraries can run the plugin:

-You will have options for whether to output the results to your screen or a .csv file, and you can search specific authority types.
-Displaying results to the screen will provide a direct link back to the authority record, though the csv output will provide enough information to search for the records via the Authorities module if you want to make an initial sweep and come back to investigate later.
-The plugin recommends searching no more than 5000 records at a time, so it may be quite an undertaking for a large consortium with a lot of authorities.
-However, it is a good housekeeping starting point, especially before utilizing a third-party service for authority clean-up.
+Staff will have options for whether to output the results to the screen or a .csv file, and searches can be filtered by specific authority types.
+Displaying results to the screen will provide a direct link back to the authority record.
+The .csv output will provide enough information to search for the records via the Authorities module if staff prefer to make an initial sweep and come back to investigate later.
+The plugin recommends searching no more than 5000 records at a time, so it may be a resource-intensive undertaking for a large consortium with many of authorities.
+However, it is good housekeeping, especially before utilizing a third-party service for authority cleanup.

 <br> Logs?
 What are those?
 Koha has the ability to log actions within your system.
 These logs are broken out into modules and libraries can pick and choose which logs are stored ...

 Changing your library’s frameworks to fit cataloging needs is simple!
-Here are the steps: Overview MARC Frameworks can be found in the Administration Module under Catalog.
-To view a specific framework’s subfields, click the action button and choose ...
+Here are the steps: Frequently Asked Questions Overview MARC Frameworks can be found in the Administration Module under Catalog.
+To view a specific framework’s subfields, click the ...

-Koha can import MARC records from a variety of sources, which include both bibliographic records with items, or authority records.
+Click here for Troubleshooting Koha can import MARC records from a variety of sources, which include both bibliographic records with items, or authority records.
 In order to be successful, the records need to be formatted correctly.
-Import records can be matched to existing ...
+Import records ...

 Connexion Client is a third-party tool that allows catalogers to edit and manage records outside of the ILS.
 Using Connexion Client in Koha Below is a great partner tutorial video for anyone who is new to OCLC Connexion!
 We walk through how to import ...